 This instant YA classic was on my TBR long before its release date of February 2017.
 Since my book club wasn’t scheduled to read it until November of 2017, I decided I would wait until then (now) to read it.
 I’ve been waiting, wanting, and excited to read this book for a long time.
 To say it was worth the wait is the understatement of the year.
 My wait was serendipitous.
 My book club meets today, November 19, the day that author, Angie Thomas, is speaking at one of our l

 * update* Far From the Tree just won the National Book Award for Young People's Literature.
 Congratulations, Robin Benway!
 I can’t imagine being forced with the decision to give up my baby at age sixteen, especially while said baby is being delivered the night the father is being crowned Prom King.
 But that is exactly what Grace has to do.
 She’s cared for Peach for nine months, carefully picked out a loving couple for her, and gave her up to them.
 Just like that.
 She’s not em

 I love saying to students, “You’ll love this book!
 It’s about this girl who gets kidnapped.”
 And, then we both look at each other, feeling awkward about getting book nerd excited about someone who was kidnapped.
 But they truly make for some tension-filled and compelling stories that they love.
 Amy Chelsea Stacie Dee gives you that plus some added creepy factor.

 Although this book is perfectly appropriate for middle-grade readers, no matter your age, if you love superhero stories, you are going to love Renegades.
 Is it predictable?
 Yep.
 Are the themes familiar?
 You bet.
 Is the story original?
 Not even a little bit.
 But you’re still gonna love it.
 When the Renegades (a syndicate of prodigies) promised to but then failed to protect her family from an evil gang which ended in the deaths of her father, mother, and baby sister, se

 When her mother’s dream of opening an eye clinic for the underprivileged in Cairo, Egypt, comes true, Caroline is forced to give up her fun summer plans with her boyfriend and best friend.
 Not to mention her senior year in the only place she’s ever called home.
 She’s moving to Cairo with Mom and Dad.
 Summer in Cairo is going to be weird.
 Mom will be super busy with work and Dad travels for his job so Caroline will be on her own.
 Because safety for women in the Middle Eas

 I was drawn to this book by the gorgeous cover (I love that shade of green) and eye-catching font announcing the intriguing title.
 When I saw Jodi Lynn Anderson was the author, I knew I wanted to read it.
 I read Anderson’s Tiger Lily back in 2012, but it’s a book I still think about (Time magazine included it in its list of the 100 Best Young Adult Books of All Time: http://time.com/100-best-young-adult-books/).
 I will have the privilege of listening to Anderson speak at th

 In the year 2017, we will have been engaged in a war that has lasted almost sixteen years.
 That’s almost half of my adult life.
 Technically, it ended in 2014 but let’s not pretend otherwise.
 I crumble every time a video montage of families welcoming home their soldiers shows up on my feed.
 I seriously can’t handle it.
 Just this week, the reminder of PTSD and mental health in the military is present as I witness an active shooter who is formal military.
 Suicide rates for soldi

 Originally intended as a duology, the success of Three Dark Crowns has prompted Kendare Blake to write two more books in this series, but she is quick to say that she ends One Dark Throne as intended, she just gets to write more!
 I’m still on the fence as to how I feel about it because, dang that ending!
 But you better believe I will be reading the next two.

 Jason Reynolds is at his most powerful in Long Way Down.
 In sparse, potent verse, Reynolds tells the story of Will and his plan to get revenge on the guy who shot and killed his brother, Shawn.
 Will knows the rules.
 Shawn’s the one who taught them to him: 1) No crying, 2) No snitching, 3) Get revenge (“If someone you love / gets killed, / find the person / who killed / them and / kill them.)
 I couldn’t help thinking of the 10 Duel Commandments from Hamilton . . .
 Once Wi

 When writing reviews, I frequently mention how much I learn from reading fiction.
 In the case of Stone Mirrors: the Sculpture and Silence of Edmonia Lewis, I learned about an artist of whom I had never heard.
 Edmonia Lewis was a teen during the Civil War.
 Her mother was a Cherokee and her father was African American.
-She was orphaned early and spent time at Oberlin College & Conservatory - one of the first schools to fully integrate white, black, male, and female students.
-After tragic circumstances, she left school and moved to Boston where fate led her on the path to becoming a successful sculptor, earning her way to Rome to further her education in sculpting and continue her art.
-Th
+She was orphaned early and spent time at Oberlin College & Conservatory - one of the first schools to fully integrate white, black, male, and female students